We are committed to making the best choices every day across the business to minimize our social and environmental negative impact.

-We currently use TENCEL™ Lyocell in 95% of our garments.
+- TENCEL™ Lyocell.
 TENCEL™ is a trademark of Lenzing AG.
+Read more here.

-Informative labels such as brand and care labels are made of recycled polyester.
+- Informative labels, brand and care labels are made of recycled polyester.

 Our standard packaging is a light-weight mailing bag, made from natural materials and fully biodegradable.

 Our main fabric supplier uses a closed loop system that enables 99% of the chemicals and processing water to be recovered and fed back into the system again.

 Waste management is a main topic at sourcing assessment levels and during personal audits.

 We do not design garments that needs sandblasting or any other harmful work methods in production and/or finishing.

 Phthalates or per- and polyfluoroalkyl substances (PFAS) are not accepted.